In order to keep this site going (at no cost to you!) this guide may contain affiliate links.

 For a few dollars a month you can have peace of mind knowing that your partner and your kids are insured in the event of your untimely death.
 As a freelancer and breadwinner myself, I’m more than happy to pay for this small expense for the ones I care most about.

-Do you have life insurance as a freelancer?
+Do you have life insurance as a small business owner?
 What’s your hesitation about it?